wjlafrance/blog/source/2015-02-12-ill-be-there-soon-future-self-in-swift.html.markdown

 ---
-title: I'll be there soon: a future self in Swift
+title: I'll be there soon - a future self in Swift
 ---

 Working with Cocoa APIs in Swift is a mostly pleasant experience, even more so with the [upcoming Objective-C changes](https://developer.apple.com/swift/blog/?id=22) to express nullability.